Fire

 Hayburger Prescribed Fire

-Window: Spring/Fall
+Window: Fall

-Location: The area inside of the Hayburger Hiking trail loop: North of the Bison Loop on the east side of the parkway.
+Location: The area inside of the Hayburger Hiking trail loop: North of the Bison Loop on the east side of the parkway

 Additional details: The Hayburger prescribed fire contributes to increasing grassland and native vegetation, improving grazing for ungulates and restoring the natural fire cycle.